DevAlGithub/alx-pre_course/README.md

-my first readme is upddated
+my first readme is updated